vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 ### Member Down

-- _Threshold_: 3 minutes
+- _Threshold:_ 3 minutes
-- _Severity_: Critical
+- _Severity:_ Critical
-- _Notes_: A single member failure does not have a direct impact on the Kubernetes cluster.
+- _Notes:_ A single member failure does not have a direct impact on the Kubernetes cluster.
 However, it increases the risk of experiencing etcd quorum loss if additional members fail.

 ### Majority of Members Down

-- _Threshold_: 3 minutes
+- _Threshold:_ 3 minutes
-- _Severity_: Critical
+- _Severity:_ Critical
-- _Notes_: When the majority of members are down, the cluster loses quorum and cannot accept writes.
+- _Notes:_ When the majority of members are down, the cluster loses quorum and cannot accept writes.
 Existing workloads on the Kubernetes cluster continue to function, but any operations that require writing to etcd are not possible.
   These operations include deploying new applications, scaling existing